School programs

 Food Services

-• Café Batoche – Please indicate if a menu is required on the booking form
+Café Batoche – Please indicate if a menu is required on the booking form.
+School groups may only order Bannock.

 Picnic Areas

-There's multiple picnic tables just outside the visitors centre and a sheltered picnic area outside the VRC and at the East Village.
+There are multiple open and sheltered picnic areas at the visitor center and East Village.
 Picnic tables are provided.
 Open fires, barbeques, hibachis, etc. are not permitted.
 Please don't feed any animals.

 Hiking Trail